bparanj/crystal/electronics/experiments/queue/diode-experiment.md

 Is this already in existing experiment? merge it to any existing experiment?

-A simple experiment to demonstrate the problem caused by not using a diode involves a DC motor connected to a power supply without a flyback diode.
+A experiment to demonstrate the problem caused by not using a diode involves a DC motor connected to a power supply without a flyback diode.
 This setup shows how voltage spikes from the motor can damage other components when the diode is missing.

 ### Materials: